ianmparker/Auto-Exposure/README.md

 # Next Steps

-As I progress in development and expand to real-time event detection in the field, the ability to calibrate the auto exposure in real-time will be crucial.
+As the project evolves towards real-time event detection in the field, the capacity to calibrate auto-exposure in real-time will become increasingly critical.

-There are many other auto-exposure techniques used in image processing in additon to gama correction such as:
+There exist numerous auto-exposure techniques in the realm of image processing, beyond gamma correction, such as:

   - Histogram Equalization
-  - Reinforcement Learning using a Markov Decision making Process
+  - Reinforcement Learning using a Markov Decision Process
   - Adaptive Metering

-As I continue to explore these topics and get a better understaing of the challanges and constraints of real time basketball event detection I will likely use one of these methods.
+As I delve deeper into these topics and gain a more comprehensive understanding of the challenges and constraints associated with real-time basketball event detection, I anticipate incorporating one of these methods into my project.

 --------------------------------------